 All advertising and commercial activity must take place on other servers.

-Individuals are not eligible for an account to post information on Monticello Avenue.
+Individuals are not eligible for an account on Monticello Avenue.
 Monticello Avenue websites are reserved for eligible organizations and entities and may not be used to represent any one individual.

 Policies — Member Organization Responsibilities

 To ensure a positive experience for all Monticello Avenue users, Member Organizations are required to adhere to the following criteria for Acceptable Use in addition to all applicable State and Federal laws.
 Monticello Avenue members are expected to use good judgment in all their online activities, and help provide a positive image of Monticello Avenue to the community.

 The authorizing signature on the Monticello Avenue application form, serves as an agreement to be aware of and abide by the policies established for Monticello Avenue by the JMRL Board of Trustees.

 Member Organizations designate an account manager to be responsible for developing, submitting, and updating information.
 In addition to the account manager, organizations should name a contact person to serve as a secondary representative of the organization.
 These individuals are jointly responsible for ensuring the account and password are used by the official representatives for the development of materials for Monticello Avenue.